theoOmathimatikos/Depth-Anything-Inference/README.md

   If there is any other dependency that has not been installed (and returns an error when running the script), download it with conda or pip.

-6. Take all images you want to estimate and add them to the directory `Data/Images` preferably with numbers as indices.
+6. Take all images you want to estimate and add them to the directory `Data/Run` preferably with numbers as indices.

 7. Go to the root of the project and run the following command:
   `python3 estimate_parameters.py`
-  You will find the results in `Data/Results`.
+  You will find the results in `parameters_results.txt`.